 Following Aaron's and Alstromeria's suggestions, I would narrow it down to the fact that we don't deal with emotions because we distract ourselves with the internet.
 I would recommend watching "Louis C.K.
 Hates Cell Phones" and use his thesis as a starting point, and go from there to find actual evidence to see if he is right. – ismael6761 year ago

 Given that games and technology are never going away, and are only going to get more refined.
 How will the rising rate of technology have a harmful effect on our youth?

 This is an interesting topic.
 There is an article about whether watching Video Games promotes violence, so I would try to deviate from video games and focus on use of social media.
-Apparently the literature says there are mixed results on whether it is harmful, so highlighting the deviant opinions would be worthwhile. – Jordan1 year ago
+Apparently the literature says there are mixed results on whether it is harmful, so highlighting the deviant opinions would be worthwhile. – Jordan2 years ago

 Great topic, what are some examples you see of how technology could be harmful?
 I would add more questions to lengthen your argument. – emilyinmannyc2 years ago